austinshigh/autonomous-store-service/com/services/store/README.md

 ### Class Dictionary

 This section specifies the class dictionary for the Store Model Service.
-The classes should be defined within the package "com.cscie97.storemodelservice".
+The classes should be defined within the package "com.services.storemodelservice".

 #### StoreModelService